 Machaca Con Huevos is an easy & savory breakfast made with the famous Machaca from the northern states in Mexico.
 The dried beef is mixed with onions, chile verde, tomatoes and scrambled eggs.

-Machaca is salty dried beef pounded until finely shredded and it’s used to make several Mexican dishes like Machaca Con Huevos (with Eggs).
+Machaca is salty dry meat pounded until finely shredded and it’s used to make several Mexican dishes like Machaca Con Huevos (with Eggs).

 How is Machaca made?

-Making Machaca is a long and laborious process and that’s why is expensive to buy.
+Making the Machaca meat is a long and laborious process and that’s why is expensive to buy.
 Luckily you don’t need much to make a delicious meal out of it!

-- After 2 or 3 days, when the meat has dried, it’s time to grill.
+- After 2 or 3 days, when the meat has dried, it’s time to grill it.

-- Then the meat is finely shredded by grinding it with a rock in a large molcajete.
+- Lastly, the meat is finely shredded by grinding it with a rock in a large molcajete.

 Do not confuse authentic Machaca with shredded beef.
 The process to making it is very different and much more labor intensive.

-- Chile – I use Anaheim chile verde but you could also use jalapeños
+- Chile: I use Anaheim chile verde but you could also use jalapeños, chile serrano or even green bell peppers.

 - Eggs